 Having told of the preparation of the wooden icon panel, today I would like to talk a bit about the actual painting of an icon.
 I will not go into great detail, because my purpose is not to tell artists how to paint icons, but rather to give those interested in icons the necessary background to understand how they are made.

 To make things simple, we can use the way in which an icon was often painted in the 19th century.
 It began with a pattern, either a description of a saint in a podlinnik — a manual that told painters the appropriate garments, hair, shape of beard, objects held, scroll (when appropriate) and title for each saint — or else an actual pattern.
 Such a pattern was often made from an existing icon by following over its outlines with a fine brush dipped in a sticky substance such as garlic juice or honey.
 A piece of paper was pressed over the surface, and the sticky substance formed the outlines of the icon on the paper.

-The final step in transferring the pattern to the icon panel was to scratch the outline of the transferred pattern into the levkas (gesso) surface, marking it permanently with the outlines of the icon to be painted.
+The final step in transferring the pattern to the icon panel was to scratch the outline of the transferred pattern into the levkas (gesso) surface with a sharp tool called a графья/graf’ya, marking it permanently with the outlines (the графьи/graf’i) of the icon to be painted.
 Once that was done, the actual painting could begin.
-These needle-incised outlines into the gesso are commonly still visible when one looks closely at the painted surface of such an icon.
+These needle-incised outlines in the gesso are commonly still visible when one looks closely at the painted surface of such an icon.